Links to banks, stocks, exchanges…

 The Japanese say:

-“The psychology of market participants, the relationship of supply and demand and the relative strength of buyers and sellers – all reflected in a single candlestick or a combination of candlesticks.”
+“The psychology of market participants, the relationship of supply and demand, and the relative strength of buyers and sellers—all reflected in a single candlestick or a combination of candlesticks.”
 This section is only an introduction to the analysis of candlestick charts.
-There are a much larger number of patterns, concepts and trading But even this basic introduction can give you an idea of what new possibilities for analysis open candles.
+There are a much larger number of patterns, concepts, and trading strategies.
+But even this basic introduction can give you an idea of what new possibilities for analysis candlesticks open up.”